If you are going to apply for this program, you will be asked if you have read this page before you can apply.

 Applicants who meet the general eligibility requirements are notified if they are selected for application review.
 Those applicants must provide additional documentation to verify the information on the application.

-If you have been notified that your application has been selected for review, please fax or mail the forms below along with the required documentation to the Office of Higher Education.
+If you were notified in Summer of 2016 that your 2016-2017 application was selected for review, please fax or mail the forms below along with the required documentation to the Office of Higher Education.